5ym/paper/sample.md

     :::

-With these custom styles, you can use your input document as a reference-doc while creating docx output (see below), and maintain the same styles in your input and output files.
+With these custom styles, you can use your input document as a reference-doc while creating pdf output (see below), and maintain the same styles in your input and output files.

 # Custom writers